-The number of places available in Year 7 for September 2017 is 230.
+The number of places available in Year 7 for September 2018 is 230.
 This is known as the Admission Number.
-Parental requests for places once again far exceeded this number for September 2016 (803 Initial Applications).
-Places were allocated to all catchment and sibling pupils and all feeder primary category applications.
-56 pupils were placed from the “other”category and three students were placed through the on-going Statutory Appeal Panel process.
-At the end of the normal allocation process, pupils who were not allocated a place, were put onto a waiting list operated by the Local Authority.
-It is expected the School will again be over-subscribed for September 2017.
+Parental requests for places once again far exceeded this number for September 2017.
+Places were allocated to all catchment and sibling students and all feeder primary category applications.
+At the end of the normal allocation process, students who were not allocated a place, were put onto a waiting list operated by the Local Authority.
+It is expected the School will again be over-subscribed for September 2018.

 Parents who live outside the catchment area, and who wish their child to attend King Edward VII School, should contact the Local Authority.
 The address is:

 Floor 5 Moorfoot

 Many students from throughout the city transfer into King Edward VII after GCSE to study for GCE Advanced Level or vocational courses at Advanced Level.
 In the first instance, any student thinking of joining the School at the age of 16 should contact Mr Jeremy Twyman, Assistant Headteacher and Director of Post-16 Studies.
 A separate and detailed booklet on Post-16 Education is available from the School on request.

 If you require any assistance or further information, or simply wish to discuss your child’s needs, please do not hesitate to contact the Headteacher, Ms Gooden.